 The WSNCT region's population continues to outpace the state of Texas and the nation on several important workforce readiness indicators.
-According to the most recent Lightcast data, WSNCT's population is expected to grow by 18% during the next five years.
+According to the most recent Lightcase data, WSNCT's population is expected to grow by 18% during the next five years.
 Texas shows a growth rate of 7%, while the nation trails both areas at 2%.
-Our Labor Force Participation Rate as of October 2024 is 65.8%, one point higher than Texas and a few points higher than the U.S. rate.
-The latest data shows that average wages in the WSNCT region (\$63,572) are slightly higher than the state (\$61,240) but below the national average wage of \$65,470, according to Texas LMI.
+Our Labor Force Participation Rate as of October 2024 is 68.22%, several points higher than the rates for Texas and the nation.
+In other indicators of prosperity in the region, such as Median Household Income and Per Capita Income, the latest demographic data shows that median wages in the WSNCT region (\$63,572) are slightly higher than the state (\$61,240) but below the national median wage of \$65,470, according to Texas LMI.

 Education Attainment, which is the highest level of education an individual has achieved, is another important dataset that is closely correlated to economic wellbeing.
 People with a higher level of education usually earn more money throughout their lifetimes and are less vulnerable to significant economic disruptions.
 WSNCT's largest educational attainment groupings are high school diploma and bachelor's degree.
 Together, the categories represent approximately 49% of our population.
-Based on Lightcast and U.S. Census data, our region's population with bachelor's degree percentage is higher than both the state and nation by more than 6 percentage points.
+Based on Lightcast and Bureau of Labor Statistics data, our region's population with bachelor's degree percentage is higher than the state and nation by more than 6 and 4 percentage points, respectively.